Nanduchowdary9/Dashboard_powerBI/README.md

-# Sales-Dashboard
+# Dashboard
-Sales Analysis and Dashboard using PowerBI
+Sales Analysis using PowerBI